28 releases (breaking)

 on a resource can significantly reduce the boilerplate for managing assets.

-Asset collections loaded without a loading state do not support folders or dynamic assets, since these cannot instantly create handles that will eventually point to the loaded assets.
+Asset collections loaded without a loading state do not support folders, dynamic assets, or the image

 You can directly initialise asset collections on the bevy App